 Writers should always be looking for new and innovative ways to improve their skills.
 They should always be striving to be the best writer that they can possibly be, and this is only possible with a positive mindset.
 Trust me- it is very difficult to write even an outline of a romance novel on a day I got out of bed on the wrong side.

-This article aims to provide a guide to writers on how they can overcome creative blocks and keep their creativity alive.
+This article is a guide for writers on how they can overcome creative blocks and keep their beautiful creativity alive.

-A positive writer’s mindset is essential for success in this field.
-Without it, it will be impossible for you to keep writing at the high level that is required of you as a professional novelist.
+That said, overall, a positive writer’s mindset is essential for success.
+Without it, it will be nigh on impossible for you to keep writing at the level that is required of a professional novelist.

 Writer’s block is a common issue, but it is not an insurmountable one.
 There are several ways to help you overcome it and get back to writing.
 These include taking a break from your project for a day or two, or switching to another task that does not require as much mental energy.

 I find taking a walk and making sure I’m well hydrated always helps.
 Maybe watching a rom com film or reading another romance book might prompt some creative thoughts to stir.